osgi/osgi/org.osgi.test.cases.enocean/read_me.txt

 RegistrationTests:
-- testAutoDeviceRegistration, tests initial, and automatic device registration from a raw Radio teach-in packet that is simulated through the step service.
+- testAutoDeviceRegistration, tests initial, and automatic device registration from a raw Radio teach-in packet that is triggered through the step service.

 SignatureTests:
 - testSignatures, cf. testSignatures() method from org.osgi.test.support.